 - Enables donors to harmonize their efforts towards disability-inclusive funding

-- Reaches grassroots organizations
+- Reaches grassroots organizations that larger donors cannot reach

-- Facilitates feedback about donor investments in this neglected area of human rights
+- Facilitates feedback about donor investments in this neglected area of human rights and development

 The Disability Rights Fund’s unique participatory model of grantmaking incorporates people with disabilities in decision-making, establishing the fund as an innovative grantmaking vehicle operating in concert with the disability community’s slogan, “nothing about us without us.”